-311 Vocal Polyphony of the Renaissance.
+- 311 Vocal Polyphony of the Renaissance.
 S. A study of the vocal style of Palestrina.
 Exercises in modal counterpoint.

-- Listening repertory of compositions.
+Listening repertory of compositions.
 Prerequisite: 303.
-Mr. C. Stapert. - 312 Instrumental and Vocal Polyphony of the Late Baroque.
-S. A study of contrapuntal practice of late Baroque composers, principally J. S. Bach.
+Not offered 1983-84. - 312 Instrumental and Vocal Polyphony of the Late Baroque.
+F. A study of contrapuntal practice of late Baroque composers, principally J. S. Bach.
 Exercises in tonal counterpoint.
-Listening repetory of compositions.
+Listening repertory of compositions.
 Prerequisites: 304 or 104 and 233.
 Mr. H. Slenk.
-Not offered 1982-83. - 313 Studies in Music History: Classic and Romantic.
-F. A study of musical style and thought in the late eighteenth and early nineteenth centuries.
-Ideas about the nature of Classicism and Romanticism in the various arts are examined for their relevance to the understanding of the music of the period.
-Readings in the musical, literary, and philosophical sources of the period as well as in more recent writers about the period.
-Analytical score study of representative works; listening repertory of compositions; several short papers or oral reports.
+Not offered 1983-84. - 313 Studies in Music History: Franz Joseph Haydn.
+S. An intensive study of the music of Haydn, especially his symphonies and string quartets.
 Prerequisite: 203.
-Mr. C. Stapert.
-Not offered 1982-83. - 315 Arranging, Orchestration, and Scoring.
+Mr. C. Stapert. - 315 Arranging, Orchestration, and Scoring.
 F. Survey of the history of the orchestra and orchestration, and problems involved in writing for orchestra, band, and stage band.
 A survey of the technical limitations of each instrument and the human voice.
 Projects written by class members will be performed by department organizations whenever practicable.
 Prerequisite: 104.
-Mr. J. Worst. - 316 Arranging, Orchestration, and Scoring.
+Not offered 1983-84. - 316 Arranging, Orchestration, and Scoring.
 S. Continuation of 315, which is prerequisite.
-Mr. J. Worst. - 317 Composition.
+Not offered 1983-84. - 317 Composition.
 F and S. Writing in contemporary forms and according to contemporary practice.
 Prerequisite: 104 or permission of the instructor.
-Mr. J. Worst. - 319 Advanced Church Music.
-A study of the worship music of the major Christian traditions in relation to their liturgies.
-Principles of appropriate worship music are discussed in the light of the history of church music.
-Prerequisite: 203.
-Not offered 1982-83. - 337 Instrumental Conducting.
+Miss E. Brink. - 337 Instrumental Conducting.
 F, half course.
 A course in advanced conducting techniques appropriate to bands and orchestras.
 Prerequisite: 237.
-Mr. D. De Young. - 338 Choral Conducting.
+Not offered 1983-84. - 338 Choral Conducting.
 F, half course.
 A course in advanced conducting techniques appropriate to choirs.
 Prerequisite: 237.
-Mr. H. Slenk.
+Not offered 1983-84. - 390 Independent Study.
+Staff.